What people said about our books

 Campaign 357: The Meuse-Argonne Offensive 1918: The American Expeditionary Forces' Crowning Victory by Brian Lane Herder

 Artwork by Johnny Shumate

 This last illustration shows the final German attack on the lost battalion just after 1700hrs on 7 October 1918.
 Just two of the Americans’ original nine Hotchkiss machine guns were still functional.
 After days without food and medicine, and with little water and sleep, surviving Americans were weak and in poor health.
 Nevertheless, according to multiple accounts, once the final German assault began, wounded men rose from their foxholes with their rifles, while those too injured to move loaded rifles for the rest.
 From behind the American pocket, and uphill, the Germans attacked with potato masher grenades.
 The 16 Strosstruppen attached that afternoon attacked the Americans’ left flank with a handful of flamethrowers.
 On the right flank, Captain Nelson Holderman and a sergeant repulsed a German attack almost single-handedly.
 The attack lasted at least an hour and a half and virtually exhausted the Americans’ last ammunition.
 Throughout the nearly week-long siege, both sides had engaged in shouted psychological warfare, as many of the besieging Germans spoke English, while many of the encircled Americans spoke German.
 As the attack failed, the surviving Americans began screaming taunts at the Germans.
 Minutes later, an American patrol broke through to Whittlesey’s pocket, ending the siege.

 Best of the Blog

-As usual, our authors have produced some fantastic content throughout the summer months.
+As usual, our authors have produced some fantastic content throughout the last few months.
 Here are a few of our top picks:

 Book Vote Winners

-Missed our previous round up?
+Missed out on the rest of our round up?
 Don’t worry, you can find them here: